-POLICY H7: DESIGN STANDARDS - Development proposals of one or more properties, replacement dwellings and extensions will be supported where they meet the following building design principles to a degree that is proportionate to the development.
+POLICY H5: DESIGN STANDARDS - All commercial and residential proposals of one or more properties, replacement dwellings and extensions will be supported where they meet the following building design principles to a degree that is proportionate to the development.

-- a) Development proposals of 10 dwellings or more will be required to be accompanied by advanced architectural drawings describing the development which are adhered to; - b) Development should enhance the character of the area in which it is situated and be carried out sensitively; - c) any proposals should clearly show within a scale drawing how the general character, scale, density and layout of the site fits in with the character of the surrounding area.
-Care should be taken to ensure that the development does not disrupt the visual impact of the street scene or adversely affect any wider landscape views; - d) owing to the poor public transport and existing parking and congestion problems, sufficient off-road parking should be provided, a minimum of two car parking spaces per two bedroomed house, three parking spaces per three bedroomed house and above; - e) all new housing and extensions should fit in with the character and historic context of existing developments within the village and incorporate local materials where possible.
-Contemporary and innovative materials and design would be supported where positive improvement can be demonstrated without detracting from the historic context; - f) development should be enhanced by landscaping with existing trees, elevations and hedges preserved whenever possible to promote biodiversity.
-Wherever possible, plots should be enclosed by native hedging, wooden fencing or walls in keeping with the local style;
+- development should enhance the character of the area in which it is situated and be carried out sensitively, - any proposals should clearly show how the general character, scale, density and layout of the site fits in with the character of the surrounding area.
+Contemporary and innovative materials and design are supported where positive improvement can be demonstrated without detracting from the historic context, - care should be taken to ensure that the development does not disrupt the visual impact of the street scene or adversely affect any wider landscape views, - owing to the poor public transport and existing parking and congestion problems, sufficient off-road parking should be provided, a minimum of two car parking spaces per two bedroomed houses, three parking spaces per three bedroomed house and above. - development should be enhanced by landscaping with existing trees, elevations and hedges preserved whenever possible to promote biodiversity.
+Wherever possible, plots should be enclosed by native hedging, wooden fencing or walls in keeping with the local style,

-- g) development should incorporate sustainable design and construction techniques to meet high standards for energy and water efficiency, including the use of renewable and low carbon energy technology such as solar panels, rainwater harvesters and provision for charging an electric vehicle.
-These features should not adversely detract from the visual amenity of the current street scene; - h) roof and wall construction should follow technical best-practice recommendations for integral bird nest boxes and bat breeding and roosting sites; - i) Security lighting should be operated by intruder switching, not on constantly.
-Site and sports facility lighting to be switched off during 'curfew' hours between March and October, following best practice guidelines in Bats and Lighting LRERC 2014.
-Maximum light spillage onto bat foraging corridors should be 1 lux; - j) hedges (or fences with ground-level gaps) should be available for property boundaries that maintain connectivity of habitat for hedgehogs; and - k) development should incorporate sustainable drainage systems such as use of water butts and balancing ponds to retard surges and to minimise the vulnerability to flooding.
+- development should incorporate sustainable design and construction techniques to meet high standards for energy and water efficiency, including the use of renewable and low carbon energy technology such as solar panels, rainwater harvesters and provision for charging an electric vehicle.
+These features should not adversely detract from the visual amenity of the current street scene, - roof and wall construction should follow technical best-practice recommendations for integral bird nest boxes and bat breeding and roosting sites.